martwyymem/luthor/README.md

 # luthor

 **luthor** is a modern, material you-inspired web app for applying 3D LUTs (`.cube` files) to images directly in your browser.
-It features a beautiful, responsive UI, light/dark/system theme support, and instant image processing and download—all with no server or account required.
+It features light/dark/system theme support, and instant image processing and download—all with no server or account required.

 ---